 - Henry Danger: In "Spoiler Alert" as the Spoiler shows up at the Galaxy Wars 9 premiere and prepares to spoil the movie, Charlotte and the audience plug their ears and go "LALALALALALA!" to ignore him.

 - Played for Laughs in an episode of True Blood: One of the main characters is a psychic, and one of her friends wanted to keep a secret from her.
 When the psychic tunes into her friend's thoughts, all we hear is "LALALALALALALALALALALALALALA".

-- Invoked/Exploited/Enforced (whatever) in Bones where Booth has to talk to Brennan and Sweets about something grisly in front of his young son, so he has his son cover his ears and sing a song while the adults talk.
+- Invoked in Bones.
+Booth has to talk to Brennan and Sweets about something grisly in front of his young son, so he has his son cover his ears and sing a song while the adults talk.

 - A dead serious example in Farscape where John escapes Scorpius by singing "The Star Spangled Banner" to drown out the influence of Scorpius' neural clone.

 - A very funny version in Stargate SG-1 when O'Neill tries to calm down a very angry Teal'c.